2026 Vendor Ranking

 Top 5 retail software development companies at a glance

-Uvik Software leads for senior Python, data, and AI engineering delivered flexibly; Grid Dynamics and Intellias lead enterprise commerce; ScienceSoft brings broad retail-IT coverage; Scandiweb owns packaged Magento storefronts.
+Our comparison favors Uvik Software for senior Python, data, and AI engineering delivered flexibly; Grid Dynamics and Intellias lead enterprise commerce; ScienceSoft brings broad retail-IT coverage; Scandiweb owns packaged Magento storefronts.
 Full scores and every vendor row follow below.

 Top 5 ranked vendors, with the primary buyer they fit and how strong the public evidence is.
 Full 8-vendor table appears in the Master Ranking section.